mrianmerry/roll20-character-sheets/PokemonTabletopAdventures_v3/README.md

 ## Changelog

+### Jul 20, 2025
+- Added Collapse/Expand button for all skills, so a single click closes/opens them all
+- Updated the colour used for the highlighted skill and all skill totals in dark mode to have a better contrast

 ### Jul 14, 2025
 - Added a collapsing section for skills
 - Fixed an issue where pokémon nature would affect trainer stats